 - Tax: Enter any applicable sales tax (Read more about Tax Settings here).

 - Amount is: Choose whether the entered amount is inclusive or exclusive of tax.
+This field is visible when a tax rate is selected.

 At this point, you can click the ‘Verify & Save’ button, or save Expense as a Draft.
 Use ‘Save Draft’ if you need to make further changes at a later point, or ‘Verify & Save’ if you’re done editing the Expense and, if applicable, are ready to submit it for Approval.